silviopetriconi/silviopetriconi.github.io/_teaching/2019-FinTech-Blockchains.md

  * enable students to run their first project of their own and explore creatively.
  * develop the necessary coding skills on the side.

 The course is taught as a mix of lectures and lab sessions which teach applied, more technical skills.
-The results of the midterm student evaluation can be found [here](https://silviopetriconi.github.io/files/20598_DSBA_2019_midterm_eval.pdf).